-The economy in Umsobomvu municipality are dominated by agriculture (in the primary sector), and by servicesorientated offerings in the tertiary sector, e.g. (1) General Government, and (2) Finance, insurance, real estate and business services as well as (3) Wholesale and retail trade, catering and accommodation.
+The economic activities in the Umsobomvu municipality are dominated by agriculture (primary sector), electricity/ gas/ water (secondary sector) and in the tertiary sector by services-orientated activities (e.g. government/ community/ finance/ business), transport, storage and trade.
 The area is known as an agricultural area dedicated almost entirely to farming horses and merino sheep.
-The table below includes the economic sectors and some of the larger subsectors in the municipality with associated performance targets and sectoral contributions in 2016 and 2017.
+The table below includes some of the larger economic sectors (subsectors) in the municipality with associated performance targets and sectoral contributions.